AckerlyXu/heima/articles/service-fabric/service-fabric-cli.md

 ```

 Replace the following `pip install` command with the previously mentioned command when necessary.

+For more information on Service Fabric CLI releases, see the [GitHub documentation](https://github.com/Azure/service-fabric-cli/releases).

 ## Install pip, Python, and the Service Fabric CLI